oriel-hub/api/docs/searching.rst

    :query extra_fields: Extra fields to include in the response.
 See the :ref:`extra-fields` section for details.
    :query num_results_only: Just return the number of results (in the metadata) but not the actual results.

+   **Sorting fields:**

+   :query sort_asc: Sort by the field named, in ascending order.
+   :query sort_desc: Sort by the field named, in descending order.

+   You can use any field that comes in the results, though it makes most sense to use fields that are numbers or dates.

+   Note that you can only use one of these fields, and only once.

    **Document specific query fields:**

    These fields are only valid when searching for documents, ie when the URL